Golden Discs

 Golden Discs, officially Golden Disc Group Ltd., is Ireland's largest and oldest home-entertainment specialist retail chain.

 History

 Origins and early history

 Golden Discs was established in 1962 on Dublin's Tara Street by Jack Fitzgerald and Tom Rogers as Trans-Atlantic Record Agency (TARA), in the location of the former Tara Records founded by George O'Reilly.
 The name Golden Discs was first used in 1966.

 The chain experienced rapid growth in the 1970s and 1980s, opening 30 outlets including five in Northern Ireland.
+However, in 1986, the 'megastores' of British music retailers Virgin and HMV "invaded" Dublin, according to The Irish Press, and by October 1987 had already taken 19.7% of Ireland's retail music market:

+When the so called megastores opened in Dublin 12 months ago - Virgin in the former McBirney's building and HMV stores in Grafton Street - Armageddon was predicted.
+Independent retailers were going to the wall, those chains such as Golden Discs and Dolphin Records were also bound to fail, the pundits said...
+For many years Golden Discs ruled the roost as THE major record retailer in the country, with 16 stores at the beginning of 1987, nine of those in Dublin...
+The company employs over 200 people and has just opened a new shop in Nutgrove Shopping Centre.
+Another is planned for Liffey Street in the near future.

+In the same article, a spokesman for the company said that although Golden Discs was opening new stores, they had put a "rationalisation programme" in place for the countrywide operations, and that so far there had been no redundancies.
+By October 1987, in response to the changing market, the company had closed down its central purchasing operation and moved to a system whereby every manager of each store was responsible for the individual stock orders in his or her shop:

+"The megastores have not had the impact everyone thought they would have", the spokesman says, but agrees their presence promoted Golden Discs' rationalisation.
+It also encouraged the group to look at their strengths - stores throughout the country, specialists in Irish artists through their link with Tara Records and their presence in the market for 25 years.
+One store specialises in compact disc and classical music sales.

 Decline

 In the year ended March 2001, Golden discs opened two new shops, in the Pavillion Centre in Swords, Co.
 Dublin and in the Crescent Centre in Limerick.
 Its turnover rose by 14% that year, to €29.7 million, and its after-tax profit rose by 31%, to €833,000.

 Co-founder Jack Fitzgerald transferred his shares in the business to his sons in 2006.
 He remained on the board until 2010.

 The chain's presence around the country had diminished in the early part of the 2000s, making a significant loss by 2008 and entering examinership in 2009, with multiple shop closures during this period, in line with similar trends with other physical music and movie retailers in other markets.